cesar-arce/cesar-arce/README.md

 # print("Hello World !!") 👋

 ### Welcome to my Data Science Portfolio.
-My passion is help customers and enterprises increase their business competitiveness to grow their results, transforming Raw Data into valuable information to make better decisions !! 👍
+My passion is help customers and enterprises increase their business competitiveness to grow their results, transforming Raw Data into valuable information to make better decisions !!
+Using cutting-edge technologies, such as Machine Learning or Deep Learning (using Python or R), and Robotic Process Automation - RPA (using UiPath, Knime, etc.)👍

 ## >> From Raw Data to Machine Learning (ML)